dmbarbour/wikilon/docs/AboutAO.md

 * no empty or enormous words; 1..30 bytes valid UTF-8
 * no C0, SP, `@[]{}<>(|),;"`, DEL, C1, replacement char

 However, these constraints do not ensure a clean embedding in URLs, HTML, English text, and so on.
 So there may be other limitations in context.
-For example, a [claw view](CommandLine.md) would require the `{%word}` token wrapper for any word that might be confused with a number when parsed.
+For example, a [editable view](EditingAO.md) may require escaping use of problematic words.

 Words `a`, `b`, `c`, and `d` are valid, but are implicitly defined as the four ABC primitives and may not be redefined.
-That is, `{%a}` is equivalent to `a`.
+These are effectively the four 'keywords' of AO.

 Dictionary names must also be valid words.
 And ABC tokens (annotations, gates, sealers, unsealers) should be valid words modulo the prefix character.